Documentation

 Screen Time setup complete

-Your child's iOS device is now fully protected:
+Your child's iOS device is now protected:

 • WhitelistVideo filters YouTube within the app